Last Updated on March 8, 2021 by Julia Wilson

 - Has openings in the top and front

-- Sides which offer a visible shield
+- Sides that offer a visible shield

-- Impact and water resistant material
+- Impact and water-resistant material

 How many cat carriers do I need?

-If you live in an area which has a risk of evacuations due to disasters (flooding, hurricanes, earthquakes, bush fires), there should be one carrier per cat, even if you have one sturdy one and several foldable soft carriers for emergencies.
+If you live in an area that has a risk of evacuations due to disasters (flooding, hurricanes, earthquakes, bush fires), there should be one carrier per cat, even if you have one sturdy one and several foldable soft carriers for emergencies.